poruruba/swagger_tamplate/api/controllers/README.md

-Place your controllers in this directory.
+Place your controllers in this directory.<br>
 And edit functions.js.